 The value of a mentorship program

-Many individuals choose not to ask for mentorship support from colleagues because they don't want to impose.
-Many employees appear to be unaware of the value of mentorship; such as the useful resources mentors share from their work and life experiences.
+Many individuals choose not to ask for mentorship support from colleagues simply because they don't want to impose.
+Additionally, many employees appear to be unaware of the value of mentorship, including the valuable resources mentors share from their work and life experiences.

-A win-win situation for your organization
+Why a mentorship program is a win-win situation for your organization

 - Aspire to support others while maintaining a positive attitude.